CMSgov/bcda-static-site/sandbox/user_guide.md

   - Making your first requests for data
 ---

 This page is intended for a user who has little to no experience with APIs, and provides a guided walkthrough for working with BCDA using our interactive documentation.
-More advanced API users may be better served by the [Technical Setup guide](/sandbox/technical-user-guide/).
+More advanced API users may be better served by the [Advanced User Guide](/sandbox/technical-user-guide/).
 If you’re not sure where to go, start here!

 ## Getting Started with APIs